 In order for us to resume more expanded operations, we will need to hire more personnel to address requirements in the areas of product and customer support, research, clinical and regulatory affairs, quality systems, sales and marketing and administration.
 Our operating expenses are expected to increase as a result.
-At least until such time as Aastrom enters into arrangements providing research and development funding or achieves greater product sales, we will continue to incur net operating losses.
-As a development-stage company, Aastrom has never been profitable and does not anticipate having net income unless and until significant product sales commence, which is unlikely to occur until we obtain significant additional funding.
-Through June 30, 2000, Aastrom has accumulated losses of \$78,964,000.
+At least until such time as we enter into arrangements providing research and development funding or achieve greater product sales, we will continue to incur net operating losses.
+As a development-stage company, we have never been profitable and do not anticipate having net income unless and until significant product sales commence, which is unlikely to occur until we obtain significant additional funding.
+Through June 30, 2001, we have accumulated losses of \$84,890,000.
 There can be no assurance that we will be able to achieve profitability on a sustained basis, if at all, obtain the required funding, or complete a corporate partnering or acquisition transaction.